BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 # Sales Receipt Credit Limit

-Your Master Agent account is established with A Sales Receipt Credit Limit.
+Your Master Agent account is established with a Sales Receipt Credit limit.

 - **Sales Receipt Credit Limit**
 This limit dictates how much (in Nu.) you or your sub-agents are able to collectively sell on behalf of Bhutan Lottery Limited.

-Once this limit is reached, your sellers can no longer sell tickets until you collect & remit all/part of the outstanding balance owing to our finance department.
+Once your total outstanding sales receipt this limit is reached, your sellers can no longer sell tickets until you collect & remit all/part of the outstanding balance owing to our finance department.

 >**EXAMPLE**
 In a scenario where your account has Nu.100,000 limit, then you or your sales agents can sell up to Nu.100,000 in tickets through the Sales Agent application.
 Once you have reached Nu.100,000 in sales receipts, the Lottery Platform will restrict any additional sales, until some/all outstanding sales receipts owing to BLL are remitted to BLL.